mtimjones/7drl_2023_ideas/BorgRL.md

 - [ ] Create OnVerb methods (OnDock, OnAttack, OnDeath, OnRecycle, etc.) to implement component behaviors.
 - [ ] Explore building a menu system (for upgrades, other selections).
 - [ ] Implement the FOV algorithm.
+- [ ] Implement a support drone which heals other drones.

 ## Ncurses Debugging